AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 ---
 # Deploy to Staging and Production

 The process for deploying and going live begins with development, continues to Staging, and ends with going live in Production.
-To provide the best experience for developing, testing, and deploying your store with consistent configurations we provide an end-to-end environment solution.
+Adobe provides an end-to-end environment solution to ensure consistent configurations.
 Every environment supports direct URL access to the storefront and Admin and SSH access for CLI commands.

 When you are ready to deploy your store, you must complete deployment and testing on the Staging environment before deploying to Production.
 This section provides in-depth instructions and information on the build and deploy process, migrating data and content, and testing.

 ## Starter deployment flow

-We recommend creating a `staging` branch from the `master` branch to best support your Starter plan development and deployment.
+Adobe recommends creating a `staging` branch from the `master` branch to best support your Starter plan development and deployment.
 With this in place, you have two of your four active environments ready: `master` for Production and `staging` for Staging.

 For detailed information of the process, see [Starter Develop and Deploy Workflow](../architecture/starter-develop-deploy-workflow.md).

 ## Pro deployment flow

-Pro comes with a large Integration environment with two active branches, a global `master` branch, Staging, and Production branches.
+Pro comes with a large integration environment with two active branches, a global `master` branch, Staging, and Production branches.
 When you create your project, code is ready to branch, develop, and push for building and deploying your site.
-Although the Integration environment can have many branches, Staging and Production have only one branch for each environment.
+Although the integration environment can have many branches, Staging and Production have only one branch for each environment.

 For detailed information of the process, see [Pro Develop and Deploy Workflow](../architecture/pro-develop-deploy-workflow.md).